Powerlearnproject/se-day1-assignment-Quol04/Quol_README.md

 b) Identify and describe at least three key milestones in the evolution of software engineering.

 c) List and briefly explain the phases of the Software Development Life Cycle.
-     --Initiation- define project goals and objectives, and  conduct a feasibility study, --planning-define the project scope, schedule, and budget --Execution -assign tasks to team members and execute project plans --Monitoring and controlling -track project progress and performing quality control --Closure -Obtain formal acceptance of deliverables and finalize project activities.
+     -- Initiation- define project goals and objectives, and  conduct a feasibility study, -- planning-define the project scope, schedule, and budget -- Execution -assign tasks to team members and execute project plans -- Monitoring and controlling -track project progress and performing quality control -- Closure -Obtain formal acceptance of deliverables and finalize project activities.

 d) Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
     Waterfall--clear and sequential approach